Silicon Valley Bank

 2) Focus on both the now and the next; we had a long term vision, but did not have the right resources at the table to help us properly sequence each step.
 We operated as a very lean team, until we got the support and this made us realize that these functions were definitely needed early on.
 Design, Research and Content work best hand in hand with Product.

 3) Test more and test often; receiving user feedback is the most vital part of the process.
 We learned so much by watching and speaking to our users.
-A lot of ideas were sparked by our users themselves and we continue to lean our our users to help improve the experience.
+A lot of ideas were sparked by our users themselves and we continue to lean on our users to help improve the experience.

 VIEW ALL